cppbear/brinfo/tools/report/README.md

 Note on `--dedupe-conds`:
 - Affects display only: `cond_chains` entries for each invocation will deduplicate by `cond_hash`.
-- Matching still uses the full original runtime condition sequence (not deduped).
+- Matching uses the loop-compressed runtime sequence (see above), but is not affected by `--dedupe-conds`.

 ## Static meta integration